dwright37/dwright37.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year PhD student at the University of Copenhagen in the [CopeNLU group](https://copenlu.github.io/) studying natural language processing and machine learning.
+I'm a third year PhD student at the University of Copenhagen in the [CopeNLU group](https://copenlu.github.io/) studying natural language processing and machine learning.
 Specifically, my research focuses on automated fact checking, scientific language understanding, and domain adaptation.
 Before joining [CopeNLU](https://copenlu.github.io/) I was a research intern at IBM Research in Almaden, and received my master's degree from University of California, San Diego for work on disease name normalization, which won a [best application paper award at AKBC 2019](https://www.akbc.ws/2019/awards/).
 Outside of NLP I climb rocks and play dungeons and dragons :dragon_face: and dance games :arrow_left::arrow_down::arrow_up::arrow_right:.

 News
 ========